 But in a rare move to simplify life for taxpayers, the IRS created a simplified optional home office deduction back in 2013.

 Using this optional method, you simply deduct $5 for every square foot of your home office.
 But the deduction is capped at $1,500 per year.
 So, it can only be used for offices up to 300 square feet.

 Using the optional method relieves you from having to keep records of your home office expenses such as utilities, rent, mortgage payments, real estate taxes, or casualty losses.
 And you don't have to complete Form 8829.

 Homeowners using the square footage method can't claim a depreciation deduction for their home office.
 But they can claim allowable mortgage interest, real estate taxes, and casualty losses on the home as itemized deductions on Schedule A. These deductions don't have to be allocated between personal and business use, as is required under the regular method.

 Business expenses unrelated to the home, such as advertising, supplies, and wages paid to employees are still fully deductible.

 It's important to understand that all the regular rules for qualifying for the home office deduction still apply even if you use the optional method.
 To qualify, you must meet any one of the following requirements:

-If you're thinking about using the optional method, you should figure your deduction using both methods and use the method that gives you the largest deduction.
-The regular method does require more recordkeeping than the optional method, but you probably keep these type of records anyway.
+If you're thinking about using the optional method, you should figure out your deduction using both methods and use the method that gives you the largest deduction.
 Doing the required calculations and filling out the form can be challenging, but will be much easier if you use tax preparation software.